-- UG.C3.1 An External Examiner appointment is required for all or part of each programme of study which leads to a University award.
-Faculty Quality Assurance and Enhancement Committees will nominate and recommend External Examiner(s) for appointment by the Academic Board and seek the prior approval of the appointment by the appropriate external professional body where this is required. - UG.C3.2 External Examiners must be associated with all summative assessments and module results.
+- UG.C3.1 Programme teams will nominate an External Examiner(s) for approval by, or on behalf of, the university's quality committee and seek the prior approval of the engagement by the appropriate external professional body where this is required. - UG.C3.2 External Examiners must be associated with all summative assessments and module results.
 External Examiners must have full input into the moderation process and will be expected to confirm their involvement in the moderation process.
-They are entitled to attend the Board of Examiners (UG.C6.5) and have the right to declare any matter a matter of principle. - UG.C3.3 External Examiners will in addition: - ensure consistency and fairness in the consideration of all students and that the standard of the award is maintained; - (ii) ensure that the assessments are conducted within the approved regulations; - (iii) approve the form and content of all summative assessments in order to ensure that all students will be assessed fairly; - (iv) judge whether the students have fulfilled the objectives of the programme, the learning outcomes of the modules and reached the required standard; - (v) have access to all assessed work and judge students impartially on the basis of the work submitted for assessment and moderate the marks of internal examiners accordingly; - (vi) be able to compare the performance of students with that of their peers on comparable programmes elsewhere; - (vii) participate in the work of the Board of Examiners; - (viii) report annually to the University on the effectiveness of the assessments and any lessons to be drawn from them.
+They are entitled to attend the Board of Examiners (UG.C6.5) and have the right to declare any matter a matter of principle. - UG.C3.3 External Examiners will in addition: - ensure consistency and fairness in the consideration of all students and that the standard of the award is maintained; - (ii) ensure that the assessments are conducted within the approved regulations; - (iii) approve the form and content of all summative assessments in order to ensure that all students will be assessed fairly; - (iv) judge whether the students have fulfilled the objectives of the programme, the learning outcomes of the modules and reached the required standard;

-UG.C3.4 The purpose of the External Examiner's report is to enable the Academic Board to judge whether the programme is meeting its stated objectives and to make any necessary improvements, either immediately or at the next review as appropriate.
+- (v) have access to all assessed work and judge students impartially on the basis of the work submitted for assessment and moderate the marks of internal examiners accordingly; - (vi) be able to compare the performance of students with that of their peers on comparable programmes elsewhere; - (vii) participate in the work of the Board of Examiners; - (viii) report annually to the University on the effectiveness of the assessments and any lessons to be drawn from them. - UG.C3.4 The purpose of the External Examiner's report is to enable the Academic Board to judge whether the programme is meeting its stated objectives and to make any necessary improvements, either immediately or at the next review as appropriate.
 External Examiners have authority to report concerns about standards of assessment and performance, particularly where they consider that assessments are being conducted in a way that jeopardises either the fair treatment of individual students or the standard of the University's awards.